 The Persian Gulf countries are oil exporters and close allies of the United States.
-Their cooperation with Iran sanctions is judged largely by the degree to which they are compensating for reductions in other countries' purchases of oil from Iran.
-Those Gulf states with spare capacity, particularly Saudi Arabia, have been willing to fully supply the market, which has helped keep world prices steady despite the drop in Iranian oil exports.
-The Gulf states also have generally sought to prevent the reexportation to Iran of U.S. technology, and curtailed banking relationships with Iran.
-On the other hand, in order not to antagonize Iran, some oil refiners in the Gulf are selling Iran gasoline, Gulf-based shipping companies such as United Arab Shipping Company are paying port loading fees to such IRGC-controlled port operators as Tidewater, 43 and the Gulf countries generally allow sanctioned Iranian banks to continue operating in the Gulf states.
+Those Gulf states with spare oil production capacity, particularly Saudi Arabia, have been willing to fully supply the global oil market, which has helped keep world prices steady despite the drop in Iranian oil exports.
+The Gulf states also have generally sought to prevent the re-exportation to Iran of U.S. technology, and curtailed banking relationships with Iran.
+On the other hand, in order not to antagonize Iran, some oil refiners in the Gulf are selling Iran gasoline, Gulf-based shipping companies such as United Arab Shipping Company are paying port loading fees to such IRGC-controlled port operators as Tidewater,43 and the Gulf countries generally allow sanctioned Iranian banks to continue operating in the Gulf states.
 CRS Report RL32048, Iran: U.S. Concerns and Policy Responses, by Kenneth Katzman, discusses the relations between Iran and other Middle Eastern states.